phip1611/tar-no-std/README.md

 }
 ```

-## Cargo Feature
+## Cargo Features

 This crate allows the usage of the additional Cargo build time feature `alloc`.
 When this is active, the crate also provides the type `TarArchive`, which owns
 the data on the heap.
-The `unstable` feature provides additional convenience
-only available on the nightly channel.

 ## Compression (`tar.gz`)